pau1a/Transcrypt/SAIS.md

 ## 1. Purpose and Scope

-Defines the intent, relationship to PRD `v0.3.0-prd-complete`, document ownership, and version control.
-Clarify what this document covers (v1 / MVP only), its relationship to the PRD, and what’s out of scope.

----
+This document defines the architectural intent and boundaries for Transcrypt’s v1 / MVP implementation.
+It exists to specify, at a system level, what will be built, how components relate, and which interfaces are exposed.
+It inherits its direction exclusively from the Product Requirements Document (`v0.3.0-prd-complete`) and does not override or extend that specification.

+The SAIS covers only the MVP scope defined in the PRD, including the essential feature set, minimum architectural components, and mandatory interfaces required for a functioning release.
+Any feature, integration, or behavioural pattern not explicitly included in the PRD’s MVP cut is out of scope for this document.

+Document ownership sits with the engineering function.
+Changes follow the same version-control process as the PRD: tracked in Git, reviewed on change, and updated only when underlying implementation or requirements shift.

 ### 1.1 Document Intent

-Establishes that this specification translates the Transcrypt PRD (v0.3.0-prd-complete) into implementable architectural artefacts.
-Defines the SAIS as the single authoritative source for component boundaries, data contracts, and runtime behaviour for the MVP release.
+This specification converts the Transcrypt PRD (`v0.3.0-prd-complete`) into concrete, implementable architectural artefacts.
+It defines how the product’s stated requirements manifest as system components, boundaries, interfaces, and data structures.
+For the MVP release, this document serves as the authoritative reference for runtime behaviour, integration points, and technical constraints.
+No component, interface, or behaviour outside what is expressed here is considered part of the v1 system.

 ### 1.2 Relationship to PRD